Are my IUD and cup a good match?

 Loulou cups

-Louloucup is a French brand offering cups and stylish, high-quality menstrual underwear to make life easier for women and teenagers during their periods.
+Louloucup is a French brand of cups and pretty, high-quality period panties designed to make life easier for women and teen girls during their periods.

 Our Loulou cups are super soft and very easy to use

 Our menstrual cups are made in France.
 Discover our full story!
-We offer two cup models: the classic Pink and the flexible Turquoise, each available in two sizes.
-Super affordable bundles let you purchase cups and underwear together for long-lasting hygienic protection that’s gentle on your body, day and night.
+We offer two cup models, the classic Pink and the soft Turquoise, each in two different sizes.
+Super budget-friendly bundles let you buy cups + panties together for **long‑lasting period protection** that’s kind to your body, day and night.